 "Not yet.
 I'm going to try out next year."

-Shelby nervously fumbled with a box on her desk.
+Shelby fumbled with a box on her desk.
 "Well, let's get to it, I suppose.
-Everything is in here.
+Everything's in here.
 You can change in the girls' locker room."

 "All right.
 Back in a sec."